Eugenie Scott: Authorship

+Academic recognition

+As of 2023 Scott has been the recipient of 10 honorary degrees.

 Media appearances

 David Berlinski, a fellow at the Discovery Institute, describes Scott as an opponent "who is often sent out to defend Darwin".
 Scott prefers to see herself as "Darwin's golden retriever".

 Scott has been profiled in The New York Times, Scientific American, The Scientist, the San Francisco Chronicle, and the Stanford Medical Magazine.
-She has had been interviewed for Science & Theology News, CSICOP, Church & State and Point of Inquiry.
-She has commentary published by Science & Theology News, Metanexus Institute.
+She has been interviewed for Science & Theology News, CSICOP, Church & State, and Point of Inquiry.
+Her commentary has been published by Science & Theology News, and Metanexus Institute.

 Scott has taken part in numerous debates on MSNBC and Fox News.

 In 2004, Scott represented the National Center for Science Education on the Showtime television show Penn & Teller: Bullshit!, on the episode titled "Creationism", where she offered philosophical views about the creationist and intelligent design movements.

 Kitzmiller v.
 Dover Area School District

 In 2005, Scott and other NCSE staff served as scientific and educational consultants for the plaintiffs in the Kitzmiller v.
 Dover Area School District case regarding the teaching of intelligent design in public schools.
 Judge John Jones ruled in favor of the plaintiffs.
-Scott said that "we won decisively" and "in triplicate," and "we had the better case."
+Scott said that "we won decisively" and "in triplicate", and "we had the better case."
 About the merits of the case, she said, "Within evolutionary biology, we argue about the details... and the mechanisms," but "we don't argue about whether living things descended with modification from common ancestors, which is what biological evolution is all about....
 The Dover School Board wanted students to doubt whether evolution had taken place."

 Awards

-2009 The Stephen J Gould Prize awarded by the Society for the Study of Evolution "to recognize individuals whose sustained and exemplary efforts have advanced public understanding of evolutionary science and its importance in biology, education, and everyday life in the spirit of Stephen Jay Gould."

-2009 The Fellows Medal awarded by the California Academy of Sciences.
-The award is the Academy's highest honor, awarded in recognition of a recipient's notable contributions to one or more of the natural sciences.

-2010 The Public Welfare Medal awarded by the U.S. National Academy of Sciences "in recognition of distinguished contributions in the application of science to the public welfare."
-It is the most prestigious honor conferred by the Academy.